Quad-SMU

 PMU (Parametric Measurement Unit) and it is typically used for IC

 DC parametric testing.
-Since it has bipolar current and voltage source,
+Since it has bipolar, 4 quadrant current and

 - Four channels, all independent controls